tytyhibye/ModularityPro.Solution/README.md

 ## Description

-ModularityPro is a multiplatorm, mobile ready social media network application dynamically connecting users through the use of:
+ModularityPro is a multiplatform, mobile ready social media network application dynamically connecting users through the use of:

 * [Video Calls](#videoCall)
 * [Chat Hub](#chatHub) - our built in messenger